voquangkhai2003/Coop-Mart-Sentiment-Analysis/README.md

 Detecting and analyzing negative reviews, including keyword extraction, POS tagging, and word cloud visualization.

-(Optional) Spark/HDFS integration for scalable storage and processing.
+Spark/HDFS integration for scalable storage and processing.

 This project provides a complete end-to-end workflow for understanding user sentiment and generating actionable insights for retail service improvement.